melian009/Cometa/scripts/SimulationsV2/modular_vs_correlated/README.md

 ## Food resources matrix

 * We keep a fixed food_resources matrix and run the simulations.
 In another set, we randomize the `food_resources` matrix.
 To randomize, we can keep the number of non-zeros and predator, preys, but random combination.
 The `interactions` matrix will always follow the `food_resources` matrix, having a 1 where ever there is a non-zero value in the `food_resources`.

+## Blake feedback
+* Trait architecture modular vs correlated
+* Biotic niche specialization: All consumers one resource
+* No trait variation: all individuals same pleiotropy, epistasis and regulation